 Once they begin to ash over and turn gray, dump them onto the bottom grate.
 Create an indirect zone in your grill by moving the coals into a U-shape with a set of tongs or heat-resistant gloves.
 Then, add a few more unlit coals and three wood chunks.
 I usually use hickory or pecan with turkey.
 Finally, add the top grill grate.

 Add the lid, and adjust the vents on the top and bottom of the grill.
 Your goal is to have an internal temperature of around 300-350F degrees.
-If your kettle grill doesn’t have a built in thermometer, the iGrill can keep track of temps for four different items.
-I stick one probe down a hole in the top vent.
+If your kettle grill doesn’t have a built in thermometer, clip a thermometer probe onto the grate and monitor the ambient temperature.

-Then, I just look at my phone app to keep an eye on the temp of the grill.
-You can even use the app to set a temp range, so you know if the grill is getting too hot or too cold.
+You can even use the thermometer app to set a temp range, so you know if the grill is getting too hot or too cold.

 Once the grill reaches 300-350F degrees, place the turkey over the indirect heat zone.
-Close the lid, set your iGrill app to turkey, and go watch the game.
+Close the lid, set your thermometer, and go watch the game.